CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 # Migrating from MvvmLight

-This article outlines some of the key differences between the [MvvmLight Toolkit](https://github.com/lbugnion/mvvmlight) and the Windows Community Toolkit MVVM framework to ease your migration.
+This article outlines some of the key differences between the [MvvmLight Toolkit](https://github.com/lbugnion/mvvmlight) and the MVVM Toolkit to ease your migration.

+While this article specifically focuses on the migrations from MvvmLight to the MVVM Toolkit, note that there are additional improvements that have been made within the MVVM Toolkit so I highly recommend taking a look at the documentation for the APIs.

 ## Installing the WCT MVVM Toolkit